 - View resources for Small Business Owners in Texas.

-- Talent agencies are no longer a regulated industry in Texas.
+- As of September 1, 2011, talent agencies are no longer a regulated industry in Texas.
 To start a talent agency, follow the above guidelines to starting a business in Texas.
 You may also contact the Association of Talent Agents and SAG-AFTRA for additional guidance.

 How can I network with other Texas creative media professionals?